🔪Design a killer sales page that makes your offer click—and the next step obvious.

 the whole page feels off.

-What’s missing isn’t more effort.
+What’s missing isn’t more effort or another template.

 It’s a way to move through your page